The Circulation and Transformation of Knowledge in Refugees’ Social Media circuits

 - The Circulation and Transformation of Knowledge in Refugees’ Social Media circuits par Böhme Claudia

-- Hacking the Circuits of Circulation: ‘Democratizing Technology’ in Lomé’s ‘Maker Movement’ par Santos Janine Patricia
+- ‘Democratizing Technology’ in Digital Transformation: Ideologies in circulation in Lomé’s makerspaces and start-ups par Santos Janine Patricia

 Voir tous les panels du colloque Apad conference 2020